marcc-hpc/tutorials/pages/shortcourse/shortcourse_transfer.md

 rsync -arivP source_folder/ host:~/path/to/source_folder/
 ~~~

-In that case, you can imagine that there is also a `*` wildcard character which copies all files in that directory.
+In that case, you should imagine that there is also a `*` wildcard character which copies all files in that directory.

 ## The data transfer node